EGuandulain/MAIT_OOP22-23_Documentation/README.md

-# Data Science and Visualization Application
+# Documentation for Data Science and Visualization App MAIT 2022/23

 An Application for Data Science and Visualization made by students of the Master of Automation and IT program 2022-23.
 To offer a hands-on, visual, user-friendly experience with data, the application draws on a range of fields like data manipulation, regression, classification, and artificial intelligence.